HISTORICAL FICTION NOVELIST

 Theodora knelt and gently kissed his sweat-soaked forehead.
 “Only Christ knows,” alluding to her own illness, but she could not bring herself to name it.

--INTIMATE SCENE BETWEEN THE EMPEROR JUSTINIAN AND HIS WIFE THEODORA, BOOK TWO: EMPIRE IN APOCALYPSE
+[INTIMATE SCENE BETWEEN EMPEROR JUSTINIAN AND HIS WIFE THEODORA, BOOK TWO: EMPIRE IN APOCALYPSE]